 You’ll want to hire a pet sitter that is bonded and insured.
 What does this mean?

-Bonding protects the company against employee theft.
+Bonding for pet sitters protects the dog sitting company against employee theft.
 How does this work?
-If something goes missing while a pet sitter is staying in your home and you accuse the sitter of potential theft, should the police become involved and convict the sitter of the crime, then the bond would be covered by the company.
+If something goes missing while a pet sitter stays in your home and you accuse the sitter of potential theft (should the police become involved and convict the sitter of the crime), the company would cover the bond.
 The guilty sitter would then be responsible for paying back the bond to the company.

-More than 43 million households own dogs in the United States.
-We highly doubt all of those households are with their pet 24/7.
-That’s why a professional pet sitter is so convenient.
-They come to your home, walk your dogs, feed them, play with them, administer medications, water your plants, get your mail and more.
-So next time you’re leaving town or working late, you may want to search for a dog sitter online.
-That way your dog can stay in the comfort of his home and not be boarded at a strange place where he may or may not be comfortable.
+The next time you’re leaving town or working late, you may want to search for a dog sitter online.
+That way, your dog can stay in the comfort of his home and not be boarded at a strange place where he may or may not be comfortable.